StefanM98/Balkaniyum-Stream-Player/README.md

-# Balkaniyum Custom Player
+# BalkaniYUm.TV Custom Player

-This is a custom player for [Balkaniyum](https://balkaniyum.tv/) written in Python.
-Balkaniyum is a internet TV provider featuring dozens of TV channels from ex Yugoslavia.
+This is a custom, lightweight player for [BalkaniYUm.TV](https://balkaniyum.tv/) written in Python.
+BalkaniYUm is a internet TV provider featuring dozens of TV channels from ex Yugoslavia.

+**NOTE:** I am not affiliated with BalkaniYUm or any of its channels.
+This is a personal project I have written for my own use.
+Please refer to the BalkaniYUm website for their offical terms of use.
+Keep in mind this API is unofficial and some methods are simply scraping BalkaniYUm pages.
+This naturally makes the library more fragile, so keep an eye out for frequent updates.

 ## Motivation
-My grandfather is suffering from dementia and experiences a lot of difficulty navigiating the existing Balkaniyum players.

-I decided to write a custom player for Balkaniyum that is intentionally simplistic and straightforward to use without any assistance.
+My grandfather is suffering from dementia and experiences a lot of difficulty navigiating the existing BalkaniYUm players.
+After realizing the Amazon Fire TV and Roku remotes were too complicated, I decided to build him this custom player which is very simple and straightforward for him to use without any assistance using a simple two-button PC mouse.

 ## How it works
-1. When the script runs, it will automatically launch a headless chrome window using [selenium](https://pypi.org/project/selenium/) and navigate to the Balkaniyum login page.
+1. On the first run, it will automatically launch a headless chrome window using [selenium](https://pypi.org/project/selenium/) and navigate to the BalkaniYUm login page.
-2. It will then login to Balkaniyum using the credentials provided in `config.json` and immediately navigate to the first channel in the list and extract the stream URL.
+2. It will then login to BalkaniYUm using the credentials provided in `config.json`, identify the channels available in the user's package, and store the URLs of each of the channel streams.
-3. The video will then be played in fullscreen using VLC player.
+3. Finally, VLC Media Player will be launched and the user's default channel will play.

 ## Features
 - Configurable logging